enewe101/tastypy/docs/index.rst

-The ``tastypy.Tracker`` (short for ``tastypy.ProgressTracker``) is a subclass of the ``POD`` that helps track the progress of long-running programs that involve performing many repetative tasks, so that the program can pick up where it left off in case of a crash.
+The ``tastypy.Tracker`` (short for ``tastypy.ProgressTracker``) is a subclass of the ``POD`` that helps track the progress of long-running programs that involve performing many repetitive tasks, so that the program can pick up where it left off in case of a crash.

 Each value in a tracker represents one task and stores whether that task is